-She leads seasonal celebrations and wellbeing workshops for her community and is studying for a Masters degree in her spare time.
-She is also trained as a Wedding/Naming Celebrant and creates unique ceremonies for folks who love the outdoors.
+She is a writer and creator, studying for a Masters degree in her spare time.
+She is also trained as a Wedding/Naming Celebrant, creating unique ceremonies for folks who love the outdoors.

 In 2015, following the birth of her son, Keli developed an auto-immune condition called Addison’s Disease.
 Her experience, as a new mother struggling with illness, and now living with a rare disease, helps her to understand the complex impact illness has on families.
 She is keen to support them by ensuring they are seen, supported, and connected to people who care.